 Undergraduate, Masters, Team, and Community Outreach category first place papers are invited to compete in the International Student Conference, typically held in January at the AIAA Aerospace Sciences Meeting & Exhibition.
 Only basic modifications of the original paper are allowed.
 The fundamental content of the paper must resemble that which was presented at the Regional Conference, no new material is allowed.
 THE PAPER IS SUBJECT TO AIAA COPYRIGHT RULES AND THEREFORE MAY NOT BE PRESENTED OR PUBLISHED IN ANY OTHER PLACE PRIOR TO THE INTERNATIONAL STUDENT CONFERENCE.
 VIOLATION OF THIS WILL RESULT IN IMMEDIATE DISQUALIFICATION OF THE PAPER.
 PLEASE NOTE: In the cases of co-authored and team papers, only one author is funded to attend the International Student Paper Conference.

 Additional award guidelines:

 a.
-When three papers or fewer are entered in either the Undergraduate, Master’s, or Team category in an AIAA Regional Student Conference, the number of prizes awarded will equal the number of papers presented.
+When three papers or fewer are entered in either the Undergraduate, Masters, or Team category in an AIAA Regional Student Conference, the number of prizes awarded may or may not equal the number of papers presented.
 If only one paper is presented, the first award will be given, etc.

 b.
 There is no tie for the first place award; however, ties are permitted for second and third place awards.
 If there is a tie for second place, the second and third place awards will be added together and divided evenly.
 In such a case, there will be no third place winner.
 If there is a tie for third place, the third place award will be divided evenly.